-The embedding of CECAN’s insights in the practice of policy development and evaluation will result in more effective government policy, avoiding the costs of ineffective or counterproductive policies and consequent social, environmental and economic impacts.
-Our early soundings of potential users indicate this needs to move beyond a traditional model of one-off training courses to a process of capacity building based on an ongoing relationship and support to target users.
-This IAA project will allow us to progress this work which has currently stalled due to a lack of resources.
+Embedding CECAN’s insights in the practice of policy development and evaluation would result in more effective government policy, avoiding the costs of ineffective or counterproductive policies and consequent social, environmental and economic impacts.
+Early soundings of potential users indicated this needs to move beyond a traditional model of one-off training courses to a process of capacity building based on an ongoing relationship and support to target users.
+This IAA project has allowed us to progress this work which stalled due to a lack of resources.

-The offer will be developed from the following elements:
+The offer was developed from the following elements:

 - A webinar series

 Our projects are all playing their part in turning social science research outcomes into meaningful impact that will touch our lives and communities.